-Good manners can go a long way; Behaving rudely or inconsiderately isn't going to win you any fans at your workplace.
-Similarly with social media, manners are essential.
+Good manners can go a long way.
+Behaving rudely or inconsiderately isn't going to win you any fans at your workplace.
 Never write anything derogatory about the company you work for, your boss or work colleagues online - you may not think anyone will notice, but chances are someone will.

 Try not to turn up to meetings unprepared or underprepared.
 Always try to have a good grasp of what's being discussed beforehand - and when you think you've prepared sufficiently, do that little bit more.
 People tend to pay attention to those who are knowledgeable, so all your efforts won't go unnoticed.
 At the same time don't brag - if you try too hard to impress, you risk being seen as arrogant and obnoxious.

 Consider working on skills that will get you noticed - think about the type of skills your organisation needs and work hard on building them.
 These skills don't have to be technical ones, as companies also need people with strong ‘soft' skills, such as problem solving, being able to adapt well to change and being a good communicator.